 In connection with DocGo's insurance programs, management establishes reserves for losses and related expenses within its self-insured retention limits, which represent estimates involving actuarial and statistical projections, at a given point in time, of DocGo's expectations of the ultimate resolution and administration costs of losses it has incurred in respect of its liability risks.
 Insurance reserves inherently are subject to uncertainty.
 DocGo's reserves are based on historical claims, demographic factors, industry trends, severity and exposure factors and other actuarial assumptions.
 DocGo uses these actuarial estimates to determine appropriate reserves, and DocGo's reserves could be significantly affected if current and future occurrences differ from historical claim trends and expectations.
 While DocGo monitors claims closely when it estimates reserves, the complexity of the claims and the wide range of potential outcomes may hamper timely adjustments to the assumptions DocGo uses in these estimates.
 Actual losses and related expenses may deviate, individually and in the aggregate, from the reserve estimates reflected in DocGo's Consolidated Financial Statements.
-If DocGo determines that its estimated reserves are inadequate, it would be required to increase reserves at the time of the determination, which would reduce DocGo's business, financial condition and results of operations.
+If DocGo determines that its estimated reserves are inadequate, it would be required to increase reserves at the time of the determination, which would reduce DocGo's earnings in the period in which the deficiency is determined and could have a material adverse effect on DocGo's business, financial condition and results of operations.